Content Map Terms

 Get started

-• Use cooking methods with little or no fat, such as broiling, steaming, or grilling.
+• Find ways to cook with little or no fat, such as broiling, steaming, or grilling.

-• Chill soups and stews after you cook them so that you can skim off the fat after it gets hard.
+• Chill soups and stews after you cook them.
+Then skim the fat off the top after it hardens.

 • Order foods that are broiled or poached rather than fried or breaded.